 qmsWrapper is one such system.

-Furthermore, because QM Processes can be edited with the Process Editor, workflows can be changed and adapted to each companies or project’s unique requirements, without changing the ISO or QMS triggers.
+Furthermore, because QM Processes can be edited with the Process Editor, workflows can be changed and adapted to each company or project’s unique requirements, without changing the ISO or QMS triggers.

 Now, when users complete their Project tasks, associated QM events will appear at the right time, in the right sequence, with the right instructions for completion, exactly like any other Project task.